Jdotp121/Threat-Modelling-Project/Attack Scenario 2/Attack 1 Sequence Summary.md

 # Attack Description

-The attacker is an APT who has conducted avdanced research on TaskHub.
-The attacker initiates the attack by identifying key personnel who likely had admin credentials to production environments.
-This way the attacker does not need to bypass a WAF or any other security controls but will instead have direct access to the environments as if an admin.
+The attacker, an Advanced Persistent Threat (APT) group, initiates the Distributed Denial of Service (DDoS) attack by leveraging a network of compromised devices to overwhelm TaskHub’s servers with a massive influx of traffic.
+The goal is to exhaust system resources and disrupt normal operations, rendering the service inaccessible to legitimate users.
+By orchestrating the attack through a large-scale botnet, the attacker can effectively bypass individual security measures and create widespread service disruption.

 # Methodology
 The attack sequence below utilises the MITRE ATT&CK framework along with the commonly used techniques.